43ravens/NEMO_Nowcast/docs/nowcast_system/config.rst

 * The use of :kbd:`$(NOWCAST.ENV.NOWCAST_LOGS)` in the log :kbd:`filename` paths.
   Doing so allows the directory in which the log files are stored to be defined in the :envvar:`NOWCAST_LOGS` environment variable.
-  That avoids having to hard code the log files directory path in multiple palces in both the :ref:`NowcastConfigFile` and the :program:`circus` configuration file
+  That avoids having to hard code the log files directory path in multiple places in both the :ref:`NowcastConfigFile` and the :program:`circus` configuration file
   (see :ref:`NowcastProcessMgmt`)
   and risking the two getting out of sync.